This post may contain affiliate links. See our disclosure policy for details.

 Khan Academy is free online software that delivers virtual instruction and online practice.
 They have a variety of classes available, but really excel, in my opinion, is math.

 With Khan, you can select any grade level to begin.
 From there you can follow the standard outline of lessons or select a specific topic.
 Complete the lessons and take a quiz.

-In my experience, online instruction and practice is great, but kids also need to put pencil to paper and practice solving problems off the screen.
+In my experience, online instruction and practice is great, but kids also need to put pencil to paper.
 That’s where Evan Moor comes in.
-The Math Fundamentals and Daily Math Practice workbooks align with the same skills taught on Khan and are available in workbook or printable ebook format.
+Math Fundamentals and Daily Practice workbooks align with Khan and are available in workbook or printable.

 These two companies together, with a little oversight from you, make a very thorough, affordable curriculum.
 This will take a little more planning – to be sure that each day’s lesson and worksheet are aligned.
 However if you’re on a budget, that means a full math curriculum for around $20.